OthankQ/100-days-of-code/r1-log.md

 ### R2D36

 Learned about dictionary data type and how declaring and calling functions work in Swift.
 It's cool how you can declare multiple return values wrapped in a tuple, then access them using dot notation.

+### R2D37

+While waiting for the mac mini, I studied upon Swift functions, how it functions can return functions. reminded me of the JS callbacks.
+Also tried to start learning Flutter.
+Couldn't resolve tools.jar error on Android Studio.